Your Treadmill Buying Guide For 2021

 Before settling on an exact dollar amount, study what is available.
 This can keep you from spending too much on a treadmill that offers features that you’ll never need or use and lead to you suffering from sticker shock once you see what it will cost to get you the performance that you want.

 When you are selecting a treadmill, you have a wide array of features you can choose from.
 Stat displays and workout selections can help you get an accurate idea of the effectiveness of your workout.
-Variable inclines allow you to change which muscles you are working, including challenging you further to help increase your calorie burn.
-Variable speeds mean you can do more intense cardio intervals and automatic features that make for a smooth transition from walking to running.
+Variable inclines allow you to change which muscles you are working and increase your metabolic rate which, in turn, may help you burn more calories (3, 4).
+Also, variable speeds mean you can do more intense cardio intervals and automatic features that make for a smooth transition from walking to running.

 More budget-friendly treadmills more often require adjustments to be made manually particularly with the incline feature.
 Other treadmill models, however, will have a built-in set of routines and controls, so that you can get a more thorough and challenging treadmill workout with more automatic beneficial features.